 The 2017 Alcereco offtake agreement expired in December 2020, and was not renewed by the parties.
-Alcereco was seeking new company sponsorship at this time, was financially distressed, and the parties could see no benefit to renew under those circumstances.
-Alcereco had notified SCY of a planned closure of operations in December, with future re-start possibilities unknown.
-Alcereco halted operations in late December, at which time all current programs with SCY were completed.
+Alcereco was seeking new company sponsorship at this time, was financially distressed, and the parties could see no benefit to renew the offtake agreement under those circumstances.
+Alcereco subsequently notified SCY of a planned closure of operations in December 2020, with future re-start possibilities unknown.
+Alcereco then halted operations in late December 2020, at which time all current programs with SCY were completed.
+No further work is planned with this research partner at this time.